 A higher surge of insulin causes too much blood sugar/ energy to be cleared and this in turn switches our hunger hormones back on.
 This is why people that eat cereals or toast (processed forms of carbohydrates) in the morning find themselves ravenous by 10am.

 PR1MEBODY breakfast plans center around healthy fat and high protein based breakfasts –with little or no carbs– which keeps hunger at bay for many more hours.
-As an advanced strategy we also coach an Intermittent Fasting if preferred where breakfast is omitted completely.
+As an advanced strategy, Intermittent Fasting is an option if preferred.
+This is where breakfast (or dinner) is omitted completely, and 2 larger meals are all that is consumed throughout the day.

 The benefit of avoiding carbs until later in the day, is that we become more insulin-sensitive.
 This means the body won't need to release as much insulin to clear blood sugar (the derivative of carbohydrates).
 We are further sensitised to insulin over time by eating only real / natural carbohydrates and avoiding processed forms.
 This is one of the ways PR1MEBODY optimises health in the long term.

 *Food companies cottoned on to this mechanism decades ago which is why you'll find most processed foods centred around carbohydrates (along with processed fats to increase shelf-life).
 They aren't satiating so we always want to eat more, and the insulin response is unnaturally high so our bodies clear out too much blood sugar which further compounds the hunger we feel later on.
 The (processed) food industry has ALWAYS been about profit, not health.
 Remember this.